 There are 4 categories here―the defensive flank, midfielders, goalkeeper, and attackers.

-The general rallying the defense is the goalkeeper.
-One of the most crucial positions in lacrosse, the goalkeeper's main concern is to block the ball.
 Good reflexes, presence of mind, and quick response are must-haves for a goalkeeper.
 He directs the checking of opponents, and he has to be able to deal with high-velocity shots, and take blows on any part of the body.
 A good goalkeeper is always alert and controls the clearing process.
-At the same time, he should avoid being overly critical of the team, as well as himself.
+He should avoid being overly critical of the team, as well as himself.

 When you talk of women's lacrosse, it is suitable for less physical contact between players.
 In women's lacorsse, protection of the stick by a player is a very important factor.
 For that, cradling the ball is imperative.
 Men's lacrosse, on the contrary, involves a lot of power, aggression, and physical contact between players.